ktwrd/adventofcode/README.md

 Done with C#.
 Input file location can be defined with the environment variable `INPUT_PATH`, or can be placed in the `data` directory with the filename formatted like `<day>.txt` where `<day>` is replaced with the calender day of the puzzle (e.g; `05.txt` or `5.txt` for day 5).

 If a solution hasn't been implemented, then it will say so (but only after the input data has loaded).

+### 2025
+Requires same folder structure as 2024, but you can no longer use the `INPUT_PATH` environment variable.

+Advent days are declared by putting `AdventAttribute` on a class that implements `IDayHandler`.